CharlesAD/XJack_Game/README.md

 3. On the start screen, click the "Start Game" button to begin playing.
 5. Follow the on-screen instructions to play the game.
 6. Use the "Hit", "Boost", "Freeze" and "Stay" buttons to make your moves.
-7. If applicable, use the Boost and Freeze buttons strategically to enhance your gameplay experience.
+7. If applicable, use the Boost and Freeze buttons strategically to enhance your GamePlay experience.

 ## Project Structure